leeqiang250/boyer/source/_posts/2014-08-28-zai-ioszhong-zi-ding-yi-url-schemes-jiao-cheng.markdown

 	    [alert show];
 	  }
 	}
+{%endcodeblock%}
 Line 5 we check to see if the custom URL is defined, and if so, use the shared application instance to open the URL (line 8).
-The openURL: method starts the application and passes the URL into the app.
+The **`openURL:`**method starts the application and passes the URL into the app.
 The current application is exited during this process.

 * ##### 通过URL Schemes 传递参数启动应用：Passing Parameters To App Via Custom URL Scheme Chances are you’ll need to pass parameters into the application with the custom URL definition.
 Let’s look at how we can do this with.

-The NSURL class which is the basis for calling from one app to another conforms to the RFC 1808 (Relative Uniform Resource Locators).
+The **`NSURL `**class which is the basis for calling from one app to another conforms to the `RFC 1808` (Relative Uniform Resource Locators).
 Therefore the same URL formatting you may be familiar with for web-based content will apply here as well.

-In the application with the custom URL scheme, the app delegate must implement the method with the signature below:
+In the application with the custom `URL scheme`, the app delegate must implement the method with the signature below:
+{%codeblock lang:objc%}

-- (BOOL)application:(UIApplication *)application
+- (BOOL)application:(UIApplication *)application  openURL:(NSURL *)url
-  openURL:(NSURL *)url
 										  sourceApplication:(NSString *)sourceApplication
 										         annotation:(id)annotation
+{%endcodeblock%}
 The trick to passing in parameters from one app to another is via the URL.
-For example, assume we are using the following custom URL scheme and want to pass in a value for a ‘token’ and a flag indicating registration state, we could create URL as follows:
+For example, assume we are using the following custom `URL scheme `and want to pass in a value for a ‘**token**’ and a flag indicating registration state, we could create URL as follows:
+{%codeblock lang:objc%}
 NSString *customURL = @"iOSDevTips://?token=123abct&registered=1";
+{%endcodeblock%}
-As in web development, the string ?token=123abct&registered=1 is known as the query string.
+As in web development, the string **`?token=123abct&registered=1`** is known as the `query` string.

 Inside the app delegate of the app being called (the app with the custom URL), the code to retrieve the parameters would be as follows:
+{%codeblock lang:objc%}
 	- (BOOL)application:(UIApplication *)application openURL:(NSURL *)url
 	        sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
 	{